ACURO Submission FAQs

 ACURO's approval expires 30 days after the IACUC protocol expiration date.
 Every time a protocol previously approved by ACURO is approved as a complete rewrite by the IACUC, ACURO requires a full review.
 A rewrite submission must be submitted to the ACURO inbox to include the IACUC approved protocol, IACUC approval, and the ACURO Appendix with the signed ACURO PI Assurances.

 While ACURO is reviewing the rewritten protocol, animal work previously approved by ACURO may continue as described in the previous version of the protocol.
-However, changes or new experiments outlined in the rewritten protocol may not be implemented until receipt of ACURO approval
+However, any changes to previously approved studies or new experiments outlined in the rewritten protocol may not be implemented until receipt of ACURO approval.

 Protocols submitted more than 30 days after the IACUC protocol expiration will be considered new submissions.
-Animal activities previously approved by ACURO on the previous version of the protocol may NOT continue and animal work cannot begin or continue until receipt of ACURO approval.
+Animal activities previously approved by ACURO on the previous version of the expired protocol may NOT continue and animal work cannot begin or continue on the new protocol until receipt of ACURO approval.

 ACURO does not review any proposed animal studies until they are approved for funding.
 There is no requirement to submit all animal documents with a proposal.
 As applicable, the PI will complete the vertebrate animal section of the proposal to give the funding agency a basic understanding of the work proposed.
 Once the PI is notified of intent to fund, documents can be submitted for ACURO for review.